 I shrug.
 “I can.
 We’ve been getting resistance from the Alpha Beta Phis since Abby started this whole thing.
 They are obviously intimidated by us.
 Why, I don’t know.”

 My dad smiles.
-“Well that’s probably because they know what wonderful ladies you all are.
+“That’s probably because they know what wonderful ladies you both are.
 I know that you and Abby are going to make everything work out.”

 “I sure hope so.”